NanoGraf31415926535/minecraft_over_the_weekend/README.md

 - libnoise `lib/noise/libnoise.a`

 All of the above have their own Makefile under their respective subdirectory and can be built with `$ make libs`.

 If libraries are not found, ensure that submodules have been cloned.

 The game binary, once built with `$ make`, can be found in `./bin/`.

 *Be sure* to run with `$ ./bin/game` out of the root directory of the repository.
 If you are getting "cannot open file" errors (such as "cannot find ./res/shaders/*.vs"), this is the issue.

 ##### Windows

+You might have better luck building under WSL with an X environment to pass graphics through.
+Otherwise, good luck! 🤷‍♂️

+##### Windows